Top Gradient

 Connecting your account

-The setup has two parts: enabling the billing data exports (Console), and granting SELECT read access to BigQuery and the exported data (gcloud).
+There are two components of setup.
+Firstly, enabling the billing data exports, and secondly granting SELECT read access to BigQuery and the exported data.

 Manual Setup